 What are the Eight Rights of Users Granted by GDPR Laws

-Before you start reading, register for our free GDPR Webinar, hosted on July 24th!
+Before you start reading, check out our free GDPR Webinar!

 If you missed our introduction to GDPR, you can catch up now or read it after learning about the eight rights of the user.
 At its core, GDPR seeks to provide consumers with better personal data security.
 This extends much farther than most people initially thought.
 Individuals are now guaranteed the following eight rights as a result of this new law.